Microneedling or micro-needling is a process that involves using needles to puncture hundreds of tiny holes in the skin

 Fans of the microneedle claim it treats everything from wrinkles, hyperpigmentation and dull skin to issues such as scars, stretch marks, and cellulite – although results are still dubious on that last one.

 However, in a 2009 study, 37 patients underwent microneedling procedures to treat atrophic facial scars (those sunken scars that result from acne, chicken pox, etc.).

 After several professional treatments, over 80% of the patients saw a reduction in scarring and rated their treatment as “excellent”.

 Microneedling and Dermarolling

-Microneedling, also called Collagen Induction Therapy (CIT), involves using a tool called a dermapen with tiny needles at the end that make little holes or needle pricks in the top layers of skin.
+Microneedling, also called Collagen Induction Therapy (CIT), involves using a tool called a dermapen, or hydra 20 device, with tiny needles at the end that make little holes or needle pricks in the top layers of skin.

 Another method of microneedling uses a dermaroller which looks like a miniature paint roller with lots of tiny needles that is gently rolled in different directions over the surface of skin to achieve the same effect.

 1. The little holes from the needles create “micro channels” that allow skincare products, such as potent serums, to penetrate and absorb into the deeper layers of skin to deliver more powerful results.

 2. These tiny pinpricks act as a bunch of mini injuries which kick skin into healing mode and stimulates collagen and elastin production.
 This process plumps skin and improves the appearance of fine lines, wrinkles, scars and pores.